One management tool for all smartphones to transfer files between PC & iOS/Android devices.

 Answer: - If your device is using an SD card; try removing it and then seeing if the app runs without issue.
 Try a complete format of the card and if it still fails it may be time to invest in a new SD card.

 - Unable to format or delete the folders?
 It might be the card is set as 'write-protected'.
 Some micro SD cards come with an adapter with a little hardware switch enabling read/write access.
 Try putting the card in this adapter and toggling the switch to enable then disable the read/write protection.
 If possible, use a PC to format the card while it's in this adapter.

 - Is the SD Card mounted and readable by the system?
 Go to phone settings - Storage and scroll down to SD Card.
 Try un-mounting the re-mounting the card.

 Q3: How can I transfer Spotify songs and playlist between computer and Android device (Backup Spotify music files)?

 Answer: Given this situation, you have to turn to the third-party app, such Syncios Mobile Manager.
 It supports to copy music, playlist, artist, album from your Android Phone or table to computer, import audio and video files from PC to Android/iOS deivce as well.
 With this tool, you can also share you Spotify music and playlist with your friends and familes freely without spending a penny.

-Note: Spotify, as well as many other "stores", still sell songs with DRM.
-This means those songs with DRM protection can't be played anywhere besides the Spotify.
-In order to solve this issue, we suggest that you can consider Sidify Music Converter for Mac, which allows you to convert all your Spotify music to unprotected MP3 or AAC format, so that you can sync all your Spotify Music to anywhere as you like.
+Note: Spotify lets you pay a flat monthly fee to play unlimited tracks without no Ads, but those songs from Spotify are stil DRM protected, which can't be played anywhere besides the Spotify.
+In order to solve this issue, we suggest that you can consider Sidify Music Converter for Spotify, which allows you to convert all your Spotify music and playlist to unprotected MP3, AAC, WAV or FLAC format, so that you can sync all your Spotify Music to anywhere as you like.